-A Collaborative Initiative of the California Catholic Conference and the Alliance of Catholic Health Care
+A Collaborative Initiative of the California Catholic Conference and the Alliance of Catholic Health Care Representing California's Catholic Health Systems and Hospitals

 Frequently Asked Questions (FAQ)

 What is the Caring for the Whole Person Initiative?

 The Caring for the Whole Person Initiative is a collaborative project of the California Catholic Conference (CCC), the Alliance of Catholic Health Care and Catholic health care leaders in California.
 (Appendix I - Dioceses and Health Systems Participating in the Initiative).
 It is guided by a Leadership Council comprising representatives from the two organizations, including bishops, Catholic health care executives, and thought leaders.